 Authoring Tools for Conversion

-In-house Conversion – Pros and Cons
+Convert Flash to HTML5 In-house – Pros and Cons

 An in-house team will be well-qualified to carry out the various aspects of the conversion.
 They will have the necessary skills and expertise for the job.
 Besides, their skills in HTML5 can be used for other projects apart from the conversion.
 Lack of qualified employees for the conversion process calls for recruiting professionals and building a team for the project.
 As an alternative, you may need to train your existing employees on HTML5 and this means investment of time and money for recruiting or training employees.